Race date: October 2, 2022

-Volunteers Without volunteers, it would not be possible to put on a race like Leaf Peepers.
+Without volunteers, it would not be possible to put on a race like Leaf Peepers.
 Course marshals, water stops, post-race food, and registration are just a few of the essential jobs being done by volunteers.
-Being involved with an event like this is a very rewarding and satisfying experience.
-If you would like to be a member of the Leaf Peepers 2019 team, please contact June Burr at email@example.com to sign up.

-T-shirts The famous Leaf Peepers long-sleeve t-shirt is included in your entry fee.
+T-shirts: The famous Leaf Peepers short-sleeve t-shirt is included in your entry fee.

 - No unregistered runners.

 Race History: The first running of the half marathon was in 1984, and the 5K began in 1990.
 There were 163 finishers in the 1984 half marathon.
 Debbie Crow of Stowe was first woman in 1:30:17, and Keith Woodward was first male in 1:11:56.
 There have been a few course changes over the years, the most significant being the switch to the Perry Hill course for 2013 through 2018.
 The race returned to the original Waterbury/Duxbury course in 2019.